smeshcloud/multi-gpu-generate-post/README.md

 # multi-provider-generate-post

-Generate a SpaceMesh PoST with multi-GPU/CPU support.
+Generate a Spacemesh PoST with multi-GPU/CPU support.